KTH-RPL/OpenSceneFlow/README.md

 </details>

 💡: Want to learn how to add your own network in this structure?
 Check [Contribute section](assets/README.md#contribute) and know more about the code.
-Fee free to pull request and your bibtex [here](#cite-us) by pull request.
+Fee free to pull request and your bibtex [here](#cite-us).

 ---